 Does formative and summative assessment tracking have an impact on teacher workload?

+When it comes to formative vs summative assessment, formative tracking helps a teacher to save time when planning effective lessons.
+It helps school leaders to use tracking to inform their planning of resources across the school.
+There can be many benefits where assessment is used to make a positive impact on teaching and learning.
 There is no doubt that any process can add to workload.
 However, when used well this can actually help to alleviate both workload and stress for teachers.
-Formative tracking helps a teacher to save time when planning effective lessons.
-It helps school leaders to use tracking to inform their planning of resources across the school.
-There can be many benefits where assessment is used to make a positive impact on teaching and learning.

 How can we make assessment, formative and summative, useful?